 Graphical methods to create user for different Linux distributions:

-All these tools will eventually write related user information in /etc/passwd, /etc/group and /etc/shadow files.
-They'll also create user home directory and populate the home directory with necessary files stored in /etc/skel.
+These tools will eventually write related user information in /etc/passwd, /etc/group, and /etc/shadow files.
+They'll also create a user home directory and populate the home directory with necessary files stored in /etc/skel.

 $ sudo adduser username

 Current user needs to have administrator privilege on the system.